Satghara

 Satghara is a town and union council of Okara District in the Punjab province of Pakistan.

 It is located at 30°55'0N 73°31'0E at an altitude of 164 metres (541 feet).
-It is the location of the tomb of Baloch folk hero Mir Chakar Rind.
-Many of his descendants and sub-tribes of Baloch descent predominate in the district.
+The town is also associated with the tomb of Baloch leader Mir Chakar Rind and nearby archaeological remains, including a historic fort and settlement mound.

+History

+Satghara has documented historical and archaeological significance, with surveys and excavations in the area identifying settlement remains, ceramics, and structural features indicating prolonged occupation during the medieval period.
+The site includes a fortified enclosure and a central tomb attributed to Mir Chakar Rind, a prominent Baloch leader.
+Earlier archaeological work, including surveys by M. Rafique Mughal in 1971–72, documented cultural material from the site and the surrounding mound (locally known as a tibba), suggesting earlier phases of habitation.

 Mounds of brick debris at Satghara mark the site of a forgotten town, the coins found at Satghara prove that it was inhabited during the Kushan dynasty.

+In recent years, conservation efforts have been undertaken to preserve the tomb and associated historic structures, including surrounding walls and access areas.

 Etymology

 The name of this town "Satghara" is commonly believed to drive its name from words (Saat or Seven) (Ghara or pitchers) or (ghars or homes).
 Another sound historical folklore is narrated that some injured soldiers of Alexander the Great (belonging to ancient town of Stageira of Macedonia) resided their and they named this ancient town as Stageira now corrupted as Satghara.